 NY declares disaster emergency after polio found in Long Island wastewater

+A polio outbreak in New York has caused major concern among health officials, as the latest location to test positive for it is in Nassau County on Long Island.

-The state continues to push people to get immunized against the disease.
+Health officials continue to push people to get immunized against the polio virus.

 "On polio, we simply cannot roll the dice," State Health Commissioner Dr. Mary T. Bassett said.
 "If you or your child are unvaccinated or not up to date with vaccinations, the risk of paralytic disease is real."